 Your FS Central roster should reflect every chapter that’s at your institution.
 Includes how to add expansions/new chapters.

 Get all IFC officers and contacts on the listserv.

 Insurance Exemptions are due before September 1 annually.
 End of Term Reports are based on your campus’ academic calendar.

 Invoices may be paid online through FS Central or by check, mailed to: North American Interfraternity Conference, 11722 Allisonville Road, Ste 103, Box 352, Fishers IN 46038.

 Log in and look for the Events menu item.

 When your IFC pays its annual NIC dues, it will receive access to additional resources to support officer development and leadership structure.
 See additional information on benefits outlined in the NIC Dues structure here.

-NEW IN 2020: We have revised the IFC resources and grown the development toolkit for IFC officers to facilitate strong, well-respected Interfraternity Councils and officers.
+NEW IN FALL 2020: We have revised the IFC resources and grown the development toolkit for IFC officers to facilitate strong, well-respected Interfraternity Councils and officers.
 Password is required; dues-paying campuses can retrieve their password by emailing their Campus Support contact.